OpenSourceActivismTech/open-source-activism/tools/textpower/index.md

 ---
 layout: page
 title: Text Power
-headline: Text messaging flows for campaigns and organizations
+headline: Messaging flows for campaigns and organizations
 ---

+## Interactive chatbots for activism

+We built HelloVote with Fight for the Future in 2016, and helped over 160,000 Americans register and get ready to vote, with a 65% completion rate.
+We are now extending that experience to develop customized chat platforms including SMS, Facebook, Twitter, Telegram, and other conversational interfaces.

-## Currently in beta
+### Currently in beta

 <a href="../../contact" class="special">Contact us to try it out</a>